ecreall/nova-ideo/README.rst

 Look at the logs in the terminal if you have an error when sending a mail.

 Be careful to not commit your gmail password!
+The ini file doesn't support the use of % character in your password.
+It thinks it's the beginning of a variable.
+If you use this character in your password, you will need to change it!

 Deployment with docker